thaliaarchi/git-transform-repo/docs/design.md

 fast-export stream.
 However, if fast-export-rust makes it easy to publish a tool as as a binary and library, it could be plugged in directly.

+Git has a few small utilities that generate fast-export streams for tars, zips, and versioned directories in [contrib/fast-import](https://git.kernel.org/pub/scm/git/git.git/tree/contrib/fast-import).
+These would be easy to replace.

 ### Other VCSes

 It may be worth porting hg-fast-export for stability and control, as I ran into